 - This, along with Gambit Roulette, is a standard tactic of Tzeentch and his Greater Daemons.

 - Nicol Bolas's bread and butter, being 25,000 years old, and all.

 - The eventual reveal of the Reaper's origin in the third game shows that the Catalyst, the AI built by the Leviathans presumably about a billion years ago, was playing the longest game of all.
-It planned the cycle of extinction, that it's creations, the Reapers, perpetuated, as an experiment to see if there was some solution to the organic vs synthetic life struggle that always seamed to occur, that it hadn't considered.
-As long as the Reapers succeeded the cycle would continue but the construction of the Crucible by the organics was unprecedented in any of the previous cycles, which changed the variables of the Catalyst's considerations giving way to new options for solving the organic/synthetic dilemma.
+It planned the cycle of extinction, that its creations, the Reapers, perpetuated, as an experiment to see if there was some solution to the organic vs synthetic life struggle that always seemed to occur, that it hadn't considered.
+As long as the Reapers succeeded, the cycle would continue, but the construction of the Crucible by the organics was unprecedented in any of the previous cycles, which changed the variables of the Catalyst's considerations and gave way to new options for solving the organic/synthetic dilemma.

 - In Final Fantasy IX, it's revealed that Garland is playing one of these in his attempt to restore Terra and its people; essentially, he's merged Terra with the planet Gaia, and has been slowly assimilating the souls of Gaia's own reincarnation-cycle.
 He's also been using his personal Angel of Death, Kuja, to start wars on Gaia so that souls can be siphoned into Terra at acceptable rates.
 This is a long game that has been running for over five thousand years.